MicrosoftDocs/quantum-docs/articles/security-manage-access-keys.md

     :::image type="content" source="media/connection-string-enable.png" alt-text="Screenshot of Azure portal showing how to enable Access Keys to use connection strings.":::

 > [!IMPORTANT]
-> When Access Keys is disabled, all request using connection strings or access keys are unauthorized.
+> When Access Keys are **disabled**, all request using connection strings or access keys are unauthorized.
 You can still use the workspace parameters to connect to your workspace.

 #### Regenerate new access keys